-- Distribution: Tulsi plant is found throughout India.
+- Distribution: Holy Basil plant is found throughout India.

 - Latin Name: Ocimum tenuiflorum Linn., Ocimum sanctum Linn.
 Lamiaceae (Labiatae)

-- Common names: Tulasi, Ajaka, Brinda, Manjari, Parnasa, Patrapuspha, Suvasa Tulasi, Krishna Tulasi, Sri Tulasi, Tulsi, Baranda, Kala Tulsi, Vrinda
+- Common names: Tulasi, Ajaka, Brinda, Manjari, Parnasa, Patrapuspha, Suvasa Tulasi, Krishna Tulasi, Sri Tulasi, Holy Basil, Baranda, Kala Tulsi, Vrinda

 - English Name: Sacred Basil, Holy Basil.